kempoweroyj/openadr-test-vtn/README.md

 ## Overview

-This is standalone application intended to mimic the basic behavior of a OpenADR 3.0 Virtual Top Node (VTN) for testing purposes.
+This is standalone application intended to mimic the basic behavior of an OpenADR 3.0 Virtual Top Node (VTN) for testing purposes.
 Most behavior is simulated and accomplished with dummy behavior and responses.

-The application is mostly intended to be a proof of concept and as a result doesn't follow the normal architecture for our applications and lacks some basics such as persistent storage, opting for simple in memory storage instead.
+The application is mostly intended to be a tool for automated testing and not a real VTN and as a result doesn't implement the entire OpenADR spec and lacks some basics for a production application such as persistent storage, opting for simple in memory storage instead.

-Contact @juusohel or the Bus & Truck team for more info.
+OpenADR 3.0 is a standards specification for demand response and energy management and provides an standardized interface and protocols for communication between energy providers and customers.
+In the context of EV Charging, it can be used, as an example, to manage grid load by limiting available charging power during specified time periods.
+Kempower ChargEye features OpenADR 3.0 support, allowing for integration with energy providers and grid operators.

 ## Usage

 The Test VTN has simple endpoints retrieving events and managing subscriptions.
 It does not support multiple organizations, so the assumption is that only one VEN is connected to it.
 Aside from the basic VTN endpoints, the application has "admin" endpoints to trigger certain behavior like generating new events or clearing the event list.
+These are intended to be used as part of automated test flow.

 ### Basic Endpoints

 #### Auth

 Endpoints required a valid bearer token fetched from the `/auth` endpoint.
-The current token is a dummy token and is hardcoded, nothing secret should be stored in the application memory.
+The token is a dummy token and is hardcoded, nothing secret should be stored in the application memory.

 #### Endpoints